satendra02/react-chrome-extension/README.md

 2. We wanted to use ReactJs for the Component-based approach, Routing, and its build mechanism.

-3. Extension CSS should not conflict with the host page styles in any case.
+3. We need to make sure that the extension CSS should not conflict with the host page styles in any case.

 ## Features